zarecor60/nixpkgs/doc/languages-frameworks/haskell.section.md

 This section focuses on how to backport a package update (e.g. a bug fix or security release).
 Fixing a broken package works like it does for the unstable branches.

+-->

+## F.A.Q. {#sec-haskell-faq}

+### Why is topic X not covered in this section?

+We have been working on [moving the nixpkgs Haskell documentation back into the nixpkgs manual](https://github.com/NixOS/nixpkgs/issues/121403).
+Since this process has not been completed yet, you may find some topics missing here covered in the old [haskell4nix docs](https://haskell4nix.readthedocs.io/).

+If you feel any important topic is not documented at all, feel free to comment on the issue linked above.

 [stackage-nightly]: https://www.stackage.org/nightly
 [cabal2nix]: https://github.com/nixos/cabal2nix